slgraff/rititx.github-io/docs/README.md

 Clear Communication: Her ability to communicate complex data insights clearly and concisely is a hallmark of her storytelling.
 Ritika uses simple language, avoids jargon, and explains technical terms when necessary, ensuring her message is understood by all.

 Interactivity: Ritika often incorporates interactive elements into her data stories, such as interactive dashboards and visualizations, allowing her audience to explore the data further and engage with the story on a deeper level.

-Structured Approach: She follows a structured approach to data storytelling, starting with a compelling introduction, followed by detailed analysis, and concluding with actionable insights and recommendations.
-This ensures a logical flow and keeps the audience engaged.

-Feedback Integration: Ritika values feedback and continuously refines her storytelling techniques.
-She incorporates audience feedback to improve her presentations, making them more effective and engaging over time.

-Ethical Considerations: She is mindful of ethical considerations in data storytelling, ensuring that her narratives are accurate, unbiased, and transparent.
-Ritika avoids misrepresenting data and provides a balanced view of the findings.

 By showcasing these data storytelling skills on her project portfolio website, Ritika Bagga demonstrates her ability to not only analyze data but also to craft compelling stories that drive understanding and action.</p>
             <a href="#" class="btn btn-outline-primary">Link to course or bootcamp</a>